scala-blitz/scala-blitz.github.com/home/documentation/scheduler.md

-This section shows how to use schedulers -- import existing ones, configure and instantiate an existing one, even extend an existing one or implement your own scheduler.
+This section shows how to use schedulers -- how to import existing ones, configure and instantiate an existing one, extend an existing one or implement your own scheduler.

-2 most commonly used schedulers are already provided:
+We start by describing the two commonly used default schedulers.

 ## Default parallel scheduler

 This scheduler uses per-application threadpool to execute computations.